7 ev trucks

 • Battery: 200 kWh

-• Motor: Dual-motor AWD
+• Motor: Dual or tri-motor AWD

-• Torque: 1,000 Ib-ft (Tri-motor variant)
+• Torque: 745 lb-ft (dual motor), 1,000 Ib-ft (tri-motor)

 • Towing Capacity: Up to 14,000 pounds